mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-treatment-for-pregnancy.md

 - Optimal fetal positioning
 - Reduced pregnancy discomfort
 - Better sleep quality
-- Easier labor and delivery
+- Easier labour and delivery
 - Enhanced postpartum recovery

 At clinic 27, we understand the unique journey of pregnancy and offer specialized care that honors both mother and baby.
 Our team provides gentle, effective chiropractic during pregnancy services that support your body’s natural abilities.